Obesity

 - Class 3 obesity (also called severe obesity) is BMI ≥40 kg/m2.

-- Obesity is associated with negative health outcomes.
+- Obesity is preventable and associated with negative health outcomes.
 Abdominal obesity increases the risk of morbidity and mortality.

 Geriatric Considerations